 - Planning a transaction: With many competition authorities' staff across the globe working from home, companies planning a transactions should expect delays in merger control procedures: - Competition authorities such as the European Commission and the German Federal Cartel Office (Bundeskartellamt) have encouraged companies to postpone any planned transactions.
-Other competition authorities have announced that the review process will be delayed and/or temporarily suspended (e.g. Argentina, Botswana, Columbia, Egypt, Malaysia, Philippines, India, Peru and South Africa). - The Austrian competition authority (Bundeswettbewerbsbehörde) decided that for any merger notifications received on or after 22 March 2020 and before 30 April 2020 (i.e. by 29 April 2020), the period of time for the review will start on 1 May 2020 and end on 29 May 2020. - Germany has been preparing a law according to which the review period for notifications filed between 1 March 2020 and 1 May 2020 is extended (Phase I: 2 months instead of 1; Phase II: 6 months instead of 4).
-The law is expected to come into force in June.
+Other competition authorities have announced that the review process will be delayed and/or temporarily suspended (e.g. Argentina, Botswana, Columbia, Egypt, Malaysia, Philippines, India, Peru and South Africa). - The Austrian competition authority (Bundeswettbewerbsbehörde) decided that for any merger notifications received on or after 22 March 2020 and before 30 April 2020 (i.e. by 29 April 2020), the period of time for the review will start on 1 May 2020 and end on 29 May 2020. - Germany has adopted a law according to which the review period for notifications filed between 1 March 2020 and 31 May 2020 is extended (Phase I: 2 months instead of 1; Phase II: 6 months instead of 4).
 The Head of the Federal Cartel Office mentioned on 29 April that the Federal Cartel Office will be "transparent" with notifying parties.
 It is uncertain though whether the Federal Cartel Office will indeed inform the parties early in the process if they expect to exhaust the extended review period.
-To date, we have seen all cases cleared within the normal timeframe. - Possible delays until clearance by competition authority and the potential consequences for a transaction should be taken into account when planning the timeline of the transaction (long stop date) and when drafting the agreements.
+To date, we have seen all cases cleared within the normal timeframe. - The French competition authority announced that their merger reviews which were suspended since March will start to run again from June 24 2020. - Possible delays until clearance by competition authority and the potential consequences for a transaction should be taken into account when planning the timeline of the transaction (long stop date) and when drafting the agreements.